gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

   * Create new file:
     * echo "Another new file!!!" >> newfile.txt
     * dir
+    * this also allows you to add more to the file

+  *Overwriting a file
+    * echo "Overwriting new file!!!">newfile.txt

   * Add the new file into the working copy
     * git add newfile.txt